 - Students can help each other (often times I find that when one student gets a concept well, they do a better job of helping their peers than I can)

-- It is simply more fun (when playing with other people or instruments, it sounds cooler and makes us feel better about our progress)
+- It is simply more fun (when playing with other people or instruments, it sounds cooler and makes the student feel better about their progress)

 I could go on… ☺